Generic Name: fentanyl transdermal (skin patch) (FEN ta nil trans DERM al)

 Avoid wearing a skin patch on a part of your body where a child could reach or remove the patch from your skin.
 Avoid allowing children to watch you put on a skin patch.
 Never tell a child that the fentanyl skin patch is a "bandage."

-A Duragesic-100 (fentanyl transdermal skin patch) side effects
+A Duragesic-100 skin patch side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.